 As far as the exercise of a reasonable discretion and the amendment introduced in the second proviso to Rule 4 of the C.S.E.
 Rules, 1986 is concerned, the same was not arbitrary.
-We have examined the circumstances in which the second proviso to Rule 4 was made, the exigency of the situation, the uncertainty in the matter of filling up of vacancies, and the adverse reports in the matter of probationary training were the reasons for introducing the change.
+We have examined the circumstances in which the second proviso to Rule 4 was made, the exigency of the situation, the uncertainty in the matter of filling up of vacancies, and the adverse reports in the matter of probationary training were the reasons for introducing the changes.
 We have dealt with these matters earlier and we do not think that this was an arbitrary exercise of the power.
-Nor do we think that this was as a result of exercise of unreasonable discretion.
+Nor do we think